Need help with booking? Send us a message.

 For most nationalities, obtaining a visa for Nepal is easy and straightforward.
 You can apply for a Tourist Visa on Arrival at Tribhuvan International Airport (TIA) in Kathmandu or pre-apply online via Nepal Immigration’s website.
 A tourist visa is available for 15, 30, or 90 days, and fees vary accordingly.
 Make sure your passport is valid for at least six months beyond your travel date.

 Currency in Nepal is the Nepalese Rupee (NPR).
 ATMs are available in Kathmandu, but cash is king in trekking areas where card payment is not accepted.
 It’s wise to withdraw enough cash before leaving Kathmandu.
-Asiana Treks and Tours recommends carrying small denominations for buying snacks, paying for hot showers, or charging your devices in teahouses.
+Asiana Treks and Tours recommends carrying small denominations to buy snacks, pay for hot showers, or charge your devices in teahouses.

 You’ll also need to keep a copy of your passport, visa, trekking permits, insurance, and flight documents throughout the journey.
 Keep both digital and printed copies, in case of emergencies or checkpoints.